Chapel of the Holy Shroud

 The Chapel of the Holy Shroud (Cappella della Sacra Sindone) is a Baroque style Roman Catholic chapel in Turin in northern Italy, constructed to house the Shroud of Turin (Sindone di Torino), a religious relic alleged to be the burial shroud of Jesus of Nazareth.
-It is located adjacent the Turin Cathedral and connected to the Royal Palace of Turin.
+It is located adjacent to the Turin Cathedral and connected to the Royal Palace of Turin.
 The chapel was designed by architect-priest and mathematician Guarino Guarini and built at the end of the 17th century (1668–1694), during the reign of Charles Emmanuel II, Duke of Savoy, and is considered one of the masterpieces of Baroque architecture.
+Some of the chapel's architectural features, such as the ribbed dome, originated in Islamic architecture.
 Heavily damaged in a fire in 1997, it underwent a complex 21 year restoration project, and reopened in 2018.
 The chapel has an intricate and self-supporting wooden and marble dome.

 History

 Duke Carlo Emanuele I of Savoy commissioned the chapel between 1610 and 1611 to Ascanio Vitozzi and Carlo di Castellamonte to preserve the Shroud that the house of Savoy had held for several centuries.
 The initial plan called for an ellipsoidal chapel set between the cathedral and the Palazzo Ducale (former bishop's palace and current Royal Palace).
 The work was interrupted in 1624 when only the foundations had been laid.
 The project did not progress during the reign of Vittorio Amedeo I or during the regency of Maria Cristina.